-I'm a fiction writer, avid reader, mother, raised in Canada, living in Massachusetts.
+I'm a fiction writer, avid reader, mother, raised in Canada, living in Portland, OR.
 Here's what I've been up to lately...

 Taking an online course with Grub Street called "Novel Revision: A Crash Course" with Kate Racculia.